1sand0s/Lc3B-Assembler/README.md

 ![GitHub](https://img.shields.io/github/license/1sand0s/Lc3B-Assembler)

 <h2> What is it ?</h2>
-A standalone assembler for the [Lc3B ISA](https://courses.engr.illinois.edu/ece411/fa2019/mp/LC3b_ISA.pdf) ISA written from scratch in C without any external libraries besides std Clibs.
+A standalone assembler for the [Lc3B ISA](https://courses.engr.illinois.edu/ece411/fa2019/mp/LC3b_ISA.pdf) written from scratch in C without any external libraries besides std Clibs.
 The computer can only process 1's and 0's or machine code and therefore any program instructing the computer to perform a certain task must be in machine code.
 However, writing programs in machine code is extremely difficult.
 This difficulty is overcome by introducing higher level programming languages which abstract away the complexity of coding directly in machine code.